bogongroverchalet/knowledge-base/_posts/2017-8-8-winter-participant-info.md

 ### Joeys

   - Chop and stack wood for the stove, fireplace and Theodore.
-  - Ensure you are wearing proper foot ware (steel cap gumboots supplied).
+  - Ensure you are wearing proper footwear (steel cap gumboots supplied).
   - Follow wood sizing guide for each wood pile.
 (Found hanging next to the axes.)
   - Stack the stove wood in the top section of the Dining Room wood shelves and